How to Have a Historical & Patriotic Glamping Black Hills Adventure

 Mount Rushmore

 Our entire 17-day Midwest trip was born from our desire to visit Mt Rushmore.
 We debated whether or not we should go during the day or in the evening.
 Many people do both, but we did not have the time.
-In the evenings, spectators can see Mount Rushmore’s evening lighting ceremony.
+At night, spectators can see Mount Rushmore’s evening lighting ceremony.
 A recording of American the Beautiful is played followed by lighting the mountain.
 I have heard the lighting is quite magnificent, but we opted for a day time visit so that we could see the monument more clearly.

 Boy looking at Mount Rushmore in the Black Hills